stackrox/kube-linter/docs/generated/checks.md

 **Description**: Indicates when allowPrivilegedContainer SSC set to True

 **Remediation**: SecurityContextConstraints has AllowPrivilegedContainer set to "true".
-Using this option is dangerous, please consider using allowedCapabilities instead
+Using this option is dangerous, please consider using allowedCapabilities instead.

 **Template**: [scc-deny-privileged-container](templates.md#securitycontextconstraints-allowprivilegedcontainer)